Keeping the City of Brockton Clean

 - Please do not place any hazardous waste or chemicals in your trash.
 For your convenience, the Recycle Depot accepts hard‐to‐manage waste such as antifreeze, mercury‐containing items, tires, car batteries, propane tanks, etc. See our list of accepted items.
+You may pre-pay online for your items here.
 The Depot also hosts a Hazardous Waste Day each year in September.

 - Empty or dried‐out paint cans may be put in the trash with the lids removed.
 Liquid paint is accepted daily at the Recycle Depot April 1—October 31 (annual limit applies).

 - Rinse plastic, glass, and metal containers and place them in loose in your recycle cart, NOT in plastic bags.
 Wipe out oily containers.

 - Place all items in the same recycle cart.
 There is no need to remove staples, paper clips, spirals, or plastic windows in envelopes.